ubuntu/ubuntu-desktop-documentation/docs/how-to/change-the-default-terminal.md

 (change-the-default-terminal)=
 # Change the default terminal

-The default terminal is the terminal emulator application that opens when you press {kbd}`Ctrl+Alt+T`.
+The default terminal, or terminal emulator, is the application that opens when you press {kbd}`Ctrl+Alt+T`.
 If multiple terminal emulators are installed, you can configure which one is the default.

 ## On Ubuntu 24.04 LTS